KKamJi98/aws-pick/README.md

 - Updates your shell configuration file to set the selected profile as the default
 - Creates backup files before modifying your configuration
 - Ensures idempotency (no duplicate modifications if selecting the same profile)
-- Provides a shell command for immediate application using `--export-command`
+- Prints a shell command for immediate application
 - Provides clear logging of operations
 - Handles errors gracefully with informative messages
 - Supports case-insensitive profile name matching